-Interested students or faculty wishing to collaborate and recommend or co-advise a student with CEMB faculty must email Annie Jeong (annjeong@seas.upenn.edu) by November 30, 2021, who can help identify appropriate collaborators within CEMB and provide application instructions.
+Applications will be accepted on a rolling basis.
+To start in Summer 2025, applications must be received by March 30, 2025.
+Interested students or faculty wishing to collaborate and nominate or co-advise a student with CEMB faculty must email: Ariel Parker (pariel@seas.upenn.edu), who can help identify appropriate collaborators within CEMB and provide application instructions.

-After contacting the CEMB, applicants will be asked to provide the following information by January 15, 2022: Resumé or CV; Unofficial Transcript(s) from your undergraduate and graduate institutions; Research interest statement discussing research goals for your masters thesis, career goals, and faculty people they would like to collaborate with; Letter of support from current advisor indicating how a collaboration with CEMB faculty would be beneficial and commitment to a collaborative project with CEMB faculty; Two letters of recommendation from faculty or past supervisors.
+After contacting the CEMB, applicants will be asked to provide the following information: Resumé/CV; Unofficial Transcript(s) from your undergraduate and graduate institutions; Research interest statement discussing research goals for your masters thesis, career goals, and faculty that you would like to collaborate with; Letter of support from current advisor indicating how a collaboration with CEMB faculty would be beneficial and committing to a collaborative project with CEMB faculty; Two letters of recommendation from faculty or past supervisors.